 Selling a home is a big enough headache during normal times, often taking longer and being more emotionally draining than you ever suspected.
 Now, in the midst of this coronavirus pandemic, it’s even more of a challenge.
 Not only do you have to find some creative ways to do what was once easy, but you also have to take plenty of precautions to remain healthy.
-So let’s look at some coronavirus precautions to take when selling a house in Cherokee County.
+So let’s look at some coronavirus precautions to take when selling a house in North Atlanta.

 Conduct Virtual Showings